-When is the Best Time to Use Feed Thrus?
+When is the Best Time to Use Feed-Thrus?

 What Types of Feed Thru are There?

-Feed Thrus usually fall into one of two categories: natural or chemical-based.
+Feed-thrus usually fall into one of two categories: natural or chemical-based.

-If you are looking for more of a “natural” approach in your fly prevention routine, look for feed-thrus that contain garlic, thiamine or apple cider vinegar.
+If you are looking for more of a “natural” approach in your fly prevention routine, look for feed-thrus that contain garlic, thiamine, or apple cider vinegar.
 These ingredients work by emitting the smell of garlic or vinegar through the pores of the skin.
 This odor is very offensive to flies.
 It is important to remember that these types of supplements work like a fly spray does.
-It repels the flies, it does not affect the population of the flies.
+It repels the flies, but it does not affect the population of the flies.

-What Type of Feed Thru Will Work For Me?
+What Type of Feed-Thru Will Work For Me?

-Check out the Benefits of Natural Fly Control.
+For more information about feed-thru fly treatment for horses, check out the Benefits of Natural Fly Control.

 You can also browse Jeffers’ selection of Jeffers’ selection of fly control products.